edouardpoitras/osm-geo-mapper/README.md

 Allows for moving around the map:
  - Arrow keys for directional movement (also supports vi keys h,j,k,l)
  - 'z' to zoom in/out
- - Hold Shift to move 10x faster
+ - Hold 'Shift' to move 10x faster
- - Enter to load more data at your current location (uses previously chosen radius)
+ - 'Enter' to load more data at your current location (uses previously chosen radius)
  - 'q' or Esc to quit

 ## But Why